vnguye51/django-practice-projects/starting.md

     path('<int:question_id>/vote/', views.vote, name='vote'),
 ]

-Quoted from djangoproject.com

-"The include() function allows referencing other URLconfs.
-Whenever Django encounters include(), it chops off whatever part of the URL matched up to that point and sends the remaining string to the included URLconf for further processing.

-path(route, view, **kwargs, **name)

-route: is a string that contains a URL pattern.
-When processing a request, Django starts at the first pattern in urlpatterns and makes its way down the list, comparing the requested URL against each pattern until it finds one that matches.

-view: When Django finds a matching pattern, it calls the specified view function with an HttpRequest object as the first argument and any “captured” values from the route as keyword arguments.
-We’ll give an example of this in a bit.

 ## 4. Setting up a database and other configs

 sqlite works out of the box with python, for other backends we need to connect it to python.